All Episodes

 It was however many hours in a week.

-Or to attend a professionalism and manners seminar?
+Or to attend a professionalism and manners seminar.

-And what why did he appear on NBC?
+And why did he appear on NBC?

 Why not Fox News?

-Everybody knows NBC is a liberal network too.
+Everybody knows NBC is a liberal network.

-That's his that's his network.
+That's his network.

-Why did he call a press conference and make this public this apology?
+Why did he call a press conference and make this public, this apology?

-Um and and to whom is he really apologizing?
+And to whom is he really apologizing?

-That's why I wasn't quite sure of that.
+I wasn't quite sure of that.

-Uh is he apologizing American people?
+Is he apologizing to the American people?

 It seems to me he should apologize to McClellan.